Original Text of the article in Spanish here

 Let us speak a little more about classical culture.
 You referred to it in your presentation.

 Very often people who are against the study of classical languages are on the left of the political spectrum.
-For them, Latin and Greek are the distinctive feature of the educated classes, namely those who can afford themselves to learn just for the love of culture, as compared to the working classes, etc. Of course, there is a grain of truth in this.
+For them, Latin and Greek are the distinctive feature of the educated classes, namely those who can permit themselves to learn just for the love of culture, as compared to the working classes, etc. Of course, there is a grain of truth in this.

 All the same, this line of reasoning shows only one side of the truth, which is much more complex.
 First, some thinkers who can be considered among the most radical precursors of the revolutions of modern Western history and thought received a classical education, which didn’t stop them from being the main agitators, each one in his own way.
 Karl Marx and Sigmund Freud had studied in what were known as the “Classical gymnasiums” (as opposed to the scientific gymnasiums).
 Charles Darwin studied in universities where a knowledge of Latin and Greek were taken for granted.
 Not to mention Nietzsche, perhaps the most radical of all, who was a professor of Classical Philology.